 Best practices: Match the conversational tone of the thread.
 These ads work well for products that naturally come up in discussions (software recommendations, product comparisons).

-Premium placements that provide high visibility:
+Premium takeover ads provide high visibility:

 Takeover ads require larger budgets and are often sold through Reddit's sales team rather than the self-serve platform.